 This lovely apple salad can be made up to five days ahead or can be made on the fly in the morning.
 It takes less than five minutes, has two ingredients and it’s healthy!
 I usually avoid apple skin because I don’t like to chew it.
 This recipe grates the skin into small bits that add texture and color.
 It is the perfect way to get all the great vitamins and minerals in the skin.
 I think it’s kid friendly and you can make a few different versions of it.
 I like mine plain, sprinkled with cinnamon, topped with maple granola, or a few sliced almonds.

-- 1 apple, Fuji or your favorite variety
+- 1 apple Fuji, Envy or your favorite variety

-- 1-3 Tbsp of fat free Greek honey yogurt (to taste)
+- 2 Tablespoons fat free Greek honey yogurt or vanilla or favorite yogurt

-- top with granola, cinnamon, dried cranberries or nuts if desired
+- 1 Tablespoon top with granola cinnamon, dried cranberries or nuts if desired

 - Wash apple.
 Peel if desired.
 Cut out stem and blossom ends.
 Cut into quarters and remove the core.